rust-lang/rustc-dev-guide/src/backend/libs-and-metadata.md

 # Libraries and Metadata

-When the compiler sees a reference to an extern crate, it needs to load some information about that crate.
+When the compiler sees a reference to an external crate, it needs to load some information about that crate.
 This chapter gives an overview of that process, and the supported file formats for crate libraries.